synapticloop/panl/README.md

  - `./build/distributions` (*NIX), or
  - `.\build\distributions` (Windows)

-with the release files named `solr-panl-9-x.x.x`
+with the release files named `solr-panl-9-x.x.x` where `x.x.x` is the version number.

 # Version History